LeeBohyun/mysql-tpcc/mysql_innodb_tuning/dwb.md

 ## Background Info

 ### InnoDB DoubleWrite Buffer
 InnoDB storage has a unique feature called ***"doublewrite"*** distinct from other storages.
 InnoDB writes data twice when it performs table space writes, while writing to log only once.
-Its purpose is to archieve data safely in case of partail page writes.
+Its purpose is to archieve data safely in case of partial page writes.
 Partial page writes occur when OS does not fully complete page write request.
 For instance, out of 16k InnoDB page only first 4K are update and remaining 12K stays in their formal state.
 This usually occurs in the case of power failure or OS crash.

 ### How Double Write Works